paulpacaud/paulpacaud.github.io/_portfolio-software/portfolio-2.md

 ---

 ## Introduction
-During a rigorous two-year period, our team developed a web-based Enterprise Resource Planning (ERP) system for the student consulting firm at CentraleSupélec.
+I was involved in the development of a web-based Enterprise Resource Planning (ERP) system for the student consulting firm at CentraleSupélec.
 We set new benchmarks in efficiency, robustness, and customization that remain unmatched by any other student-led consultancy in France.

 ## Features
 Athena serves both client-facing and administrative functions.
-It equips consultants with comprehensive mission management tools and provides support teams with robust dashboards for firm oversight.
+It equips consultants with mission management tools and provides support teams with dashboards.

 Consultants can handle every aspect of their missions.
 This includes creating legal documents for clients, initiating recruitment campaigns via email to the student body, monitoring mission progress, and managing deliverable submissions.